From £20,000 in cash to luxury weddings and five-star holidays, MoneySavers have won it all. It's all about 'comping'.

 Join the MSE comping team

 The site's Competitions Time forum board is full of the latest contests.
-It's a reciprocal community of devoted compers.
-There are hundreds of dedicated compers in there who love to share the competitions they find.
+There's a real community there, with hundreds of dedicated compers who love to share the competitions they find.
 They know it diminishes their chances of winning that contest, but sharing their research increases opportunities for everyone.

 You gotta have a system